hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/74.jpeg" style="width:950px;"/>
 <br>
 Next up was this old fashioned tea party.
-The art style had a sort weird use of realism that I personally found somewhat off putting.
+The art style had a sort of weird use of realism that I personally found somewhat off putting.
 I thought it made the food appear almost unappetizing, but it was still a fun puzzle to work on!

 <img src="/images/posts/puzzles/75.jpeg" style="width:950px;"/>
 <br>